c0D3M/Graph_Algorithms/Misc/README.md

 Running on Fumes
 Chapter 1 nodes are on x-axis, so we can simply use sliding window of m past station.
 Chapter 2 is like graph, we can do graph modelling.
-Answer seems correct but Case 17 is getting seg fault.
+Answer is correct till Case 16 ,Case 17 is getting seg fault due to large input.
-Anyway idea seems same as above problems.
+But the idea is same as above problems.